Law & Order: Seasons 1–3

 Nearly two years passed between the pilot and production of the series.
 The producers held options on Dzundza, Noth, Moriarty and Brooks.
 Each was paid holding money for the additional year and brought back.
 Florek also returned.
 Thinnes, however, was starring in Dark Shadows and declined to return.
-In his place, the producers tapped Steven Hill to play District Attorney Adam Schiff, a character loosely based on real-life New York County District Attorney Robert Morgenthau.
+In his place, the producers tapped Steven Hill to portray District Attorney Adam Schiff, a character loosely based on real life New York County District Attorney Robert Morgenthau.
 Hill brought prestige and experience to the show, and as such, the producers allowed Hill to give insight on the direction he thought the character should go.

-Dzundza was disappointed when he realized that the show would be more of an ensemble show rather than a show starring him.
-Though the cast liked his performance, they increasingly felt uncomfortable around Dzundza, who was also under stress due to the constant commute between New York City and his home in Los Angeles.
-Dzundza quit after only one season on the show, and Sergeant Greevey was written off as being killed in the line of duty.

-He was replaced by Paul Sorvino as Sergeant Phil Cerreta, who was considered more even tempered than either Dzundza's Greevey or Mike Logan.
-Sorvino was initially excited about the role, but would leave midway through the next season, citing the exhausting schedule demanded by the filming of the show, a need to broaden his horizons, and the desire to preserve his vocal cords for singing opera as reasons for leaving the show.
-Sergeant Cerreta was written off as having been shot in the line of duty and transferring to a desk job at another precinct.